RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 or an audiovisual item.
 Each item requested constitutes a “transaction” for digitization, regardless of page count.

-Please note that we do not selectively scan individual pages within a larger file.
+Please note that we do cannot selectively scan individual pages within a larger file for you.
 Users requesting a digitized copy of a file will receive the entire file.

-**The RAC charges a flat fee of $25.00 per transaction.** We do not charge for materials that have already been digitized.
+**The RAC charges a flat fee of $25.00 per transaction.** We will not charge you for materials that have already been digitized.

 **Users will be billed for each transaction as it is completed.** If you have submitted multiple